-Effective 1 July, travellers (vaccinated or unvaccinated against COVID 19) entering Trinidad and Tobago no longer have to produce a negative RT-PCR Test or an Antigen Test as a requirement for entry.
+Effective 1 July 2022, travellers (vaccinated or unvaccinated against COVID 19) entering Trinidad and Tobago no longer need to produce a negative RT-PCR Test or an Antigen Test as a requirement for entry.

 During travel, all passengers arriving into Trinidad and Tobago are encouraged to wear properly fitting facemasks and to adhere to existing public health and social measures, though the wearing of facemasks is not obligatory from 17 July 2022.
 Visit the Ministry of Health website for full detail.